JoshuaBrisco/JoshuaBrisco/README.md

 Hi there, I'm Joshua Brisco 👋
-I’m a pharmacy-trained individual with a passion for coding and technology.
+I’m a Pharm.D-trained individual with a passion for coding and technology.
 I’m excited to blend my knowledge in healthcare with my interest in programming.

 🚀 About Me:
 👀 I'm interested in pharmacy, continuous learning, and technology, and I love solving problems.
 🌱 Currently, I’m learning Python to build my skills in coding and software development using the app Mimo.
 🤝 I’m open to collaborating on projects, especially those that bridge pharmacy and tech.
-📫 Feel free to reach out via email or DM!
+📫 Feel free to reach out via email, jbrisco188@live.com.
 Let's connect!

 <!---